LiuFei-AHU/AGMD/README.md

 	model.py
 	train_test.py
 	utils.py
+	data
+		demo.npz
+		atlas
+			raal3_{}.pt
 ```
 - configs: general configs
 - dataset: a simple implementation of dataset for dataloader
 - mian: parse params and call train or test
 - train_test: codes for train and test the models
 - utils: some general tools for runing the codes
+- data/demo.npz: the demo data
+- data/atlas/raal3_{}.pt: the brain templates used in the code to build graphs

 ## How to run the code